On Exhibit WONDER OF THE FALLS

 Frank Almond/William Wolfram.
 Violinist Almond and pianist Wolfram perform in an Artist Series of Sarasota concert, Feb.
 25 and 27 at the Historic Asolo Theater.
 360-7399.

 Sarasota Institute of Lifetime Learning (SILL).
 This month: Music Mondays runs Feb.
 5, 12, 19 and 26; Contemporary Issues delves into politics, press and more, Feb.
 6, 13, 20 and 27; International Issues I touches on Darfur, global competition for energy and more, Feb.
 7, 14, 21 and 28; International Issues II looks at the Middle East, South America and other parts of the world, Feb.
 1, 8, 15 and 22; and Arts and Humanities presents topics from contemporary Chinese art to the Freedom Riders of the 1960s, Feb.
 2, 9, 16 and 23.
-All at the Players of Sarasota (except for Music Mondays at Holley Hall); contemporary and international issues are also explored in a series at the
+All at the Players of Sarasota (except for Music Mondays at Holley Hall); contemporary and international issues are also explored in a series at the Venice Community Center.
+Call 365-6404 or go to www.sillsarasota.org for a full schedule.

 Books & Coffee.
 This month’s Friends of Selby Public Library program examines John Updike’s The Terrorists, which is reviewed by Dr. Emanuel Tanay at 10:30 a.m.
 Feb.
 13. 365-5228.